cmderdev/cmder/Readme.md

 ## Why use it

 The main advantage of Cmder is portablibity.
-It is designed to be totaly self-container.
+It is designed to be totally self-container.
 With no external dependencies.
 That makes is great for **USB Sticks** or **Dropbox**.
 So you can carry your console, aliases and binaries (like wget, curl and git) with you anywhere.

 ## Keyboard shortcuts